theochem/horton/doc/user_localization.rst

 Many of the localization schemes, and thus the result of the localization, differ by the localization function.
 The localization function somehow measures the localization of the orbitals.
-So far, Horton only supports the Pipek-Mezey localization. [pipek1989]_
+So far, HORTON only supports the Pipek-Mezey localization. [pipek1989]_